sub1120/sub1120/README.md

 - 👋 Hi, I’m @sub1120
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS and Express.
 - 💞️ I’m looking to collaborate/work on Full Stack Projects
 - 📫 How to reach me subhamsahu1120@gmail.com